 Put down your device and live a real life, not a virtual one.
 A poem written and performed by Gary Turk, called “Look Up.”

 Life Engineering has become a major movement, and it’s time to up the ante.
 Now there’s a scaffolding of products and services to power the movement and give people more control in life.

-Little things do give us a sense of accomplishment, which can be good in building momentum, but they can also help us justify putting off the big things that really move the needle.
+Little things can give us a sense of accomplishment, which can be good in building momentum; but they can also help us justify putting off the big things that really move the needle.